-These controls implement strategic planning studies and address gaps in existing planning controls along the Yarra River – providing a consistent, strengthened planning policy and control framework for the Yarra River
+Amendment VC197 delivers permanent planning protections for the Yarra River between Richmond and Warrandyte.
+These controls implement strategic planning studies and provide a consistent, strengthened planning policy and control framework to protect the Yarra River from inappropriate development.

-The Minister for Planning has approved Amendment GC48 implementing new planning controls, on an interim basis for areas along the Yarra River between Richmond and Warrandyte – an area under greatest pressure from development.
+The Minister for Planning has approved Amendment VC197 implementing new permanent planning controls, for areas along the Yarra River between Richmond and Warrandyte.

 Recommendation reports have been prepared for the ‘lower’ (Richmond to Fairfield) and ‘middle’ (Ivanhoe to Warrandyte) segments of the broader study area.

 The Recommendation reports form part a suite of products that have informed the implementation of Amendment GC48.
 Collectively both reports provide a consistent approach managing development along the Yarra River by:

 - Documenting the values and define a series of river interface character types and important views throughout both river segments;

 - Providing an overarching analysis of gaps and opportunities through review of past studies and existing planning controls; and

 - Presenting local area recommendations regarding potential height, setback, overshadowing and other issues that are then further analysed in detail within council level reports (municipal toolkits).